“A Bridge Home puts Angelenos on a path out of homelessness and into supportive housing.”

 In April 2018, Mayor Garcetti and the City Council declared an emergency shelter crisis and took advantage of a new state law that enables cities to construct bridge housing — faster than ever before — on any land owned or leased by the City.

-In total, the Mayor’s budget includes more than $450 million in supportive housing, bridge housing, services, and facilities to help homeless Angelenos find their way off the streets and under a roof.
-That represents a 147% increase over last year.
+In total, the Mayor’s 2021-2022 budget includes close to $1 billion dollars in funds to address homelessness which includes investments in supportive housing, bridge housing, services, and facilities to help homeless Angelenos find their way off the streets and under a roof.

 Homeless Ends One Interaction at a Time

-In the months leading up to each new bridge housing site opening, the County will direct unprecedented outreach, mental health, career, and addiction support services to nearby encampments to help prepare homeless Angelenos to move indoors.
+In the months leading up to each new shelter opening, the County coordinates outreach that will deliver street level engagements, mental health, career, and addiction support services to nearby encampments to help prepare homeless Angelenos to move indoors.

 Keeping Our Neighborhoods Clean

-As the new bridge housing sites open their doors, City Sanitation teams will work to restore spaces that were previously encampment sites into safe, clean, public passageways.
+As the new shelters open their doors, City Sanitation teams will work to restore spaces that were previously encampments into open and clear public spaces.

 On a Path to a Permanent Home